What Is Annealing?

 Disadvantages of Annealing:

-The main disadvantage of anneals is that it can be a time-consuming process depending on which material is being annealed.
+The main disadvantage of annealing is that it can be a time-consuming process depending on which material is being annealed.
 Materials with high-temperature requirements may take a long time to cool sufficiently, especially if they are naturally cooled in an annealing furnace.

 Applications of Annealing: